 4 – Financial State of the Platforms

 While you cannot expect the smaller platforms to generate massive amounts of profits.
-A P2P lending platforms financial statement tells something about how they as a company manage their money and assets.
+A P2P lending platform’s financial statement tells something about how they as a company manage their money and assets.

 5 – Regulation in the Future

-With a young industry there is no telling or clear prediction of how the regulation will roll out in the future.
+With a young industry, there is no telling or clear prediction of how the regulation will roll out in the future.
 Furthermore, it is hard to predict how you as an investor will be affected.
 Therefore, following the legislative authorities in your region can help you act quickly to changes concerning you.

 6 – Haven’t Experienced A Recession

 When a recession hits, there is no telling where P2P lending is going.
-The only P2P lending platforms that has been through a recession is Lendingclub and Prosper.
+The only P2P lending platforms that have been through a recession is Lendingclub and Prosper.
 Furthermore, they are both American platforms.
 When a recession occurs again it might be different for both the European and Asian Platforms.

-The picture illustrated below is from Lendingclub in the period of start 2007 to end of 2009.
+The picture illustrated below is from Lendingclub in the period of start 2007 to the end of 2009.
 Looking in the two last columns the interest rates are stated.
 The average interest rate where more or less like they are today (not in a recession).
 However, the adjusted return is significantly lower.
 However, notice that not even their most risky category “FG” is losing money.

 Explanation to picture: Total issued is the amount issued to loans.
-Fully paid is the principle repaid.
+Fully paid is the principal repaid.
 Principal payments received is the including the charge off.
 Interest payments received is the collected interest including future charge off.
 Therefore, to calculate the actual amount made is the principal payments received + interest payments received – charge off (net).

-In essence this means that even the riskier loans will generate some income, while there will be many defaults.
+In essence, this means that even the riskier loans will generate some income, while there will be many defaults.